JackXueIndiana/Python3-Access-Azure-Blob/README.md

 4. Create a file in Documents to test the upload and download.

 5. Clean up resources.
 This includes the container and the temp files

+Using configuration file is to hide account name and key from direct exposure.
+Also administrator can put this file in a File Share to control the access and refresh the key periodically.